hwangm/isthemunibusy-go/README.md

 DB:
 - check constraint on test variant percentage sum <= 100
 - check constraint on test variants for a test only having one row is_control = true

+## Notes
+- graphql DateTime field expects an input like "2020-05-05T00:00:00Z".
+It's pretty picky about the time formatting.